forlilab/Meeko/README.md

                         r_eq scaling for 1-4 interaction across reactive atoms
 ```

-We can't handle heteroatoms for the moment.
-Nor nucleic acids.
+Receptor preparation can't handle heteroatoms for the moment.
-phosphorilation, and a mechanism to support heteroatoms.
+Also nucleic acids, ions, and post-translational modifications (e.g.
+phosphorilation) are not supported.
+Only the 20 standard amino acids
+can be parsed, and it is required to have Amber atom names and
+hydrogens.
+No atoms can be missing.

 ### 3. Run autogrid